 Rio Salado College also boasts a point of pride that few other community colleges can claim.
 KJZZ, a National Public Radio member station that serves the city of Phoenix and some surrounding areas, bases its broadcast operations at the main RSC campus in Tempe.

 Phoenix College (Phoenix)

-- Learning across generations: Students with young children may find Phoenix College especially accommodating, thanks to an on-campus child care program designed to watch over and teach little ones in the infant, toddler and preschool age groups.
+Students with young children may find PC especially accommodating, thanks to an on-campus child care program designed for little ones in the infant, toddler and preschool age groups.
 Care services are available in spring, fall and summer semesters and offered in partnership with Southwest Human Development's Head Start program.

 GateWay Community College (Phoenix)